stacksimplify/aws-fargate-ecs-masterclass/10-Microservices-CanaryDeployments-AppMesh/README.md

 - We will split the traffic with 50% each between V1 and V2 version of notification service and test.
 - Monitor the X-Ray console.

-## Step-2: Create a Virtual Node in AppMesh for V2 Version
+## Step-2: Create a Virtual Node in AppMesh for V2 Version of Notification Service
 - **Virtual Node:**
     - Virtual Node Name:notification-vnode-appv2
     - Service Discovery Method: DNS